-Before lenders decide to lend you money, they have to know if you're willing and able to repay that mortgage.
-To understand your ability to pay back the loan, they assess your income and debt ratio.
-In order to calculate your willingness to repay the loan, they look at your credit score.
+Before lenders make the decision to lend you money, they need to know that you're willing and able to repay that mortgage.
+To assess whether you can pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score comes from the good and the bad of your credit history.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
+Your score is based on the good and the bad of your credit report.
+Late payments count against your score, but a record of paying on time will improve it.

-To get a credit score, you must have an active credit account with a payment history of six months.
-This history ensures that there is sufficient information in your report to generate an accurate score.
-Should you not meet the criteria for getting a credit score, you might need to work on a credit history prior to applying for a mortgage loan.
+To get a credit score, borrowers must have an active credit account with a payment history of at least six months.
+This history ensures that there is sufficient information in your credit to calculate an accurate score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to build up a credit history before they apply for a loan.

-At First Southeast Mortgage Corporation, we answer questions about Credit reports every day.
-Call us: 954.920.9799.
+First Southeast Mortgage Corporation can answer questions about credit reports and many others.
+Call us at 954.920.9799.